frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e3/e3s1.webp" style="width:100%">
       <figcaption>1.
-Draw the tube profiles for the frame.
+Begin by using the Origin Cube feature (so the belt functions can be used later).
+Then draw the tube profiles for the frame.
 There is a an 1/8" gap between the slanted tube and the vertical tube to allow for assembly tolerances. </figcaption>
     </figure>
   </div>